-Abandoned cities tell the stories of long-fallen kings.
+Households keep fertility idols over hearths or on kitchen mantles.
 Ornate tapestries in high caste homes tell the story of that bloodline for those who can read them.
-Stupas dominate much of Vendhyan architecture, capping nearly every building of importance and all temples to Asura while telling the story of their builders.
+Stupas dominate much of Vendhyan architecture, capping nearly every building of importance and all temples to Asura.